Fylhan/posibrain/README.md

 - [████ 98%] Manage several languages (only fr translation is done currently). [miss unit tests]
 - [██▒▒ 50%] Manage several charsets, not only UTF-8.
 Knowledge loading/storing should be good (to be checked), but bot reply charset is not done yet.
 - [███▒ 75%] Check and improve folder structure.
 Currently: src/Posibrain
-- [██▒▒  50%] Add command line support (add options in "submit question" command, add command to list available bots)
+- [██▒▒  50%] Add command line support (add options in "submit question" command, add command to start a discussion and list available bots)
 - [█▒▒▒ 25%] Plugin management (to modify a bot behaviour.
 E.g. search a link in a Shaarli...).
 A plugin is called a "Positron" and must be a class extending Posibrain\Positron\Positron and with a class name finished by "Positron".
 - [▒▒▒▒ 0% ] Remove lib dependencies.
 The idea is to provide a basic implementation that can be used if dependencies are not downloaded.
 Dependencies will become optional (and nice to have), and TchatBot will be light weight(er).
 - [▒▒▒▒ 0% ] Create an interactive tchat example